Unit 27 - PyWPS intro¶

 Unit 25 - MODIS ST. For each job (executed process by a client) PyWPS creates

-in this location a temporary mapset which is deleted when process is
+in this project a temporary mapset which is deleted when process is

 Sample process to download: modis_v1.py